Parolee arrested for AFC sexual assault takes plea

 TRAVERSE CITY — A parolee arrested in September at an adult care home and charged with multiple counts of criminal sexual conduct has accepted a plea deal.

-Jay Jeffrey Stewart, 62, pled to one count of attempted CSC at preliminary hearing in 86th District Court on Friday, said Prosecutor Noelle Moeggenberg.
+Jay Jeffrey Stewart, 62, pleaded to one count of attempted CSC at preliminary hearing in 86th District Court on Friday, said Prosecutor Noelle Moeggenberg.

 “There are two main reasons I made that offer,” Moeggenberg said Monday.
 “One, he is already in prison on his parole violation, and two, the victim has some significant impairments.”